Discourse toolkit to render forms

 @onRegisterApi

-Callback called when the form is inserted.
+Callback called when the form instance is created.
 It allows the developer to interact with the form through JavaScript.

 Parameters